joemulick/Saint-Paschal-Baylon-Church/README.md

 ...

 This website serves as the general website for all things Saint Paschal Baylon related.
-It features web scraping and a secured user authentication which allows an admin to login and edit upcoming events other tasks which they may need.
+It features web scraping and a secured user authentication which allows an admin to login and edit upcoming events or other tasks which they may need.

 # To run on your local machine